-Figure 3: The spatial distribution of the pottery selected for shape analysis.
-The quantity is indicated by the color scale.

-The elliptic Fourier coefficients of 73 pottery from three phases were calculated.
-Reliable pottery outlines were captured by 13 harmonics that gather 99% of the total harmonic power.
-Figure 4 shows the shape changes described using thin-plate spline warping for paired periods, pre- and post-European periods, and post-European and Chinese periods.
-The average shape of vessels from each phase was visualized and it shows more obvious differences between post-European and Chinese periods.
+We found that 13 harmonics captured 99% of the total harmonic power in our elliptic Fourier coefficients of 73 vessels from three phases.
+Figure 4 shows vessel shape changes described using thin-plate spline warping for paired periods, pre- and post-European periods, and post-European and Chinese periods, with the most greatest differences between pre-European and Chinese periods.

-Figure 4: Compare the average shapes across phases using thin plate splines (TPS) with outline deformations required to pass from an extreme of the morphospace to the other.
+Figure 4: Comparison of the average vessel shapes across phases using thin plate splines (TPS) with outline deformations required to pass from an extreme of one morphospace to the other.